DeWine preparing 'red flag' proposal to remove guns from some

-A frustrated John Kasich couldn't persuade lawmakers last session to pass a "red flag" law allowing a judge to temporarily order the seizure of weapons from a gun owner suspected of being a threat to themselves or others.
+Ohio Gov. Mike DeWine hopes Republican lawmakers will give him something they denied his predecessor — a "red flag" law allowing a judge to temporarily order the seizure of weapons from a gun owner suspected of being a threat to themselves or others.

-Now, his successor, Republican Gov. Mike DeWine, is working on a similar measure for submission to the GOP-dominated General Assembly, which refused last year to move on measures proposed by Kasich aimed at reducing gun violence.
+DeWine is working on a "red flag" measure for submission to the General Assembly, which refused last year to move on measures proposed by then-Gov. John Kasich to reduce gun violence.

-DeWine spoke on Monday morning about how he has been concerned about the spate of shootings at houses of worship, including the recent fatal Passover shooting at a California synagogue.
+DeWine on Monday brought up his concern over recent shootings at houses of worship, including the fatal Passover shooting at a California synagogue on Saturday — six months to the day after 11 people were slain at a Pittsburgh synagogue.

 "I am deeply concerned about what we are seeing in this country in regard to attacks on houses of worship," DeWine said, unprompted by reporters' questions.
 "This is something that has to be deplored, I deplore, it's sickening.
 People who go to worship ... certainly have the right to believe they are going to be safe."